neil-gallagher/directed-spectrum/README.md

 The `ds` function within the `ds` module takes 2 required parameters, in addition to several optional parameters, and returns an object of the `DirectedSpectrum` class.

 For more information on the directed spectrum please see the [associated publication](https://proceedings.neurips.cc/paper/2021/hash/3d36c07721a0a5a96436d6c536a132ec-Abstract.html):
 Gallagher, N., Dzirasa, K. & Carlson, D. (2021).
 Directed Spectral Measures Improve Latent Network Models Of Neural Populations. *Advances in Neural Information Processing Systems 35*.
 If you end up using the directed spectrum in your research, please cite that reference.

+The supplementary code for the publication listed above is included in this repository as 'DS_supplemental_code.zip'.

 ## Use ##
 This package has one public function: `ds`